Superior processing results in superior quality oils.

 We analyse several quality parameters and the greatest focus is on odor and taste.
 Our products are the best there is and our Omega-360 range is guaranteed to have no odor and taste when you receive it.

-In 2013 Denomega received the prestigious ”iTQi Superior Taste Award” for the taste and quality of our cod liver, salmon and fish oils – including our 1812 oil!
+Denomega received the prestigious ”iTQi Superior Taste Award” for the taste and quality of all of our Omega 3 oils and powder!

 iTQi is the leading independent Chef- and Sommelier- based organization dedicated to testing and promoting superior tasting food and drink from around the world.